codeneuro/neurofinder/README.md

 > Benchmarking challenge for finding neurons in [calcium imaging](https://en.wikipedia.org/wiki/Calcium_imaging) data.

+Calcium imaging is a widely used techniqe in modern neuroscience for measuring the activity of large populations of neurons.
+Identifying individual images in these neurons remains a challenge, and most approaches still rely on significant manual inspection.
+We have assembled a collection of datasets with ground truth labels, and a web app for researchers to submit results and compare algorithms.

-Download data locally, develop algoritms in your favorite computing environment, and submit your results for evaluation!
+This document describes how to download the data, develop algoritms in your favorite computing environment, and submit your results for evaluation!

 ## download the data
 1. Browse the list of datasets below